openlibhums/memory-alpha/content/pages/support/submission/submission-fields.md

 - Comments to editor
 - Abstract
 - Language
-- License
+- Licence
 - Keywords
 - Section
 - Funding
 - Figures and data files

-If you choose not to use the license, language and section fields as a part of the submission process, we recommend setting a default value for those.
+If you choose not to use the licence, language and section fields as a part of the submission process, it is recommended to set a default value for those.
 E.g. if you only accept submissions in English, you could remove the language selection from the submission process.
 If you do so, it is recommended you set English as the default language.
-If nothing is set, the language will be absent from the article metadata (or license or article type, respectively).
+If nothing is set, the language will be absent from the article metadata (or licence or article type, respectively).

 If you are using Janeway in languages other than English, you can also set the label for the submission file.
-This is what the ‘main text’ the author uploads will be labelled within the system.
+This is what the 'main text' the author uploads will be labelled within the system.

 ![" "](../../support/images/manuscript-label.png)